 This stage will be carried out in parallel with the product and manufacturing review (stage one).

 Once stages one and two are complete and any resulting actions have been closed out, the product will be accepted for certification with Informed Protein.
 An Informed Protein certificate will be issued, after which time the new Member company may use the Informed Protein logo in association with the certified product.
-The Member company will be provided with the 'Informed Protein Brand Standards' which thoroughly explains how the logo may be used and how best to market the new certification mark.
+The Member company will be provided with the 'Informed Protein Brand Standards' which thoroughly explain how the logo may be used and how best to market the new certification mark.
 The certified product will be listed on the Informed Protein website along with all tested batches of the product.

-Following Informed Protein supplement certification, each product must undergo scheduled monthly blind testing to independently ensure the integrity of the certified product.
+Following Informed Protein certification, each product must undergo scheduled monthly blind testing to independently ensure the integrity of the certified product.
 The number of blind samples tested is based on the number of batches produced per year for each product certified.
 Blind samples are purchased by the Informed Protein Program Management team from online and physical retail outlets.